MrAnalyticals/OfficeScripts/MSFT Webinar/ReadMe.md

 Register here to see the webinar: https://msft.it/6046bYD9o See the QnA below.

+See my YouTube video that accompanies this GitHub repo: https://youtu.be/Tzek7PmFlhk

 **References**
 Excel Office Scripts Tutorial
 Pass data to scripts in an automatically-run Power Automate flow - Office Scripts | Microsoft Docs